A time-like window into tensionless worldsheets: Milne road to time-evolving worldsheets

-As a result, the global mode Kasner operators $\gamma$ are generally expressed as linear combinations of the Minkowski worldsheet operators $\alpha$ (and vice versa), defining the same vacuum state as described in \eqref{MW8}.
+As a result, the global mode Milne operators $\gamma$ are generally expressed as some specific linear combinations of the Minkowski worldsheet operators $\alpha$ (and vice versa), defining the same vacuum state as described in \eqref{MW8}.
+Technically speaking, each right- or left-moving component of the $\alpha_n$ operator corresponds to an inter-mode mixing between $\gamma_n$ and $\gamma_{-n}$ operators associated with the same direction of propagation.
 Notably, the global mode operators are related to their local counterparts $\beta$ through the following inner products in the expansion \eqref{KME2}:

-To evaluate the above inner products, we first expand the Kasner worldsheet $\bar{X}^\mu(\xi,\eta)$ using equation \eqref{KBT17}.
+To evaluate the above inner products, we first expand the Milne worldsheet $\bar{X}^\mu(\xi,\eta)$ using equation \eqref{KBT17}.
 Subsequently, the associated global modes are decomposed into local modes via the definitions \eqref{KBT16}, with the orthonormality identities \eqref{KBT14} and \eqref{KBT15} applied.
 This procedure leads to the following relationships between the non-inertial and inertial annihilation operators: